theunicornguild/can-you-remember/04_show_cards_in_grid/03_card_component.md

 2. This is how we used props in our `Card` functional component by putting it as parameters

-Now when you render your `App.js` The page will look exactly the same and cards flip individually
+Now when you render your `App.js` The page will look exactly the same

-Next : We're going to randomize and duplicate cards depending on the mode of the player
+Next : We're going to let the cards flip whenever they are clicked

 ###Git